 If you are looking for the best charity fundraising ideas, you’re in the right place!
-Below we have come up with a whole host of ideas for fundraising; from the classic and traditional fundraiser ideas to a few others that are little unusual, hopefully we will be able to inspire you if you are planning on raising money for Alder Hey Children’s Charity.
+Below we have come up with a whole host of ideas for fundraising; from the classic and traditional fundraiser ideas to a few others that are little unusual, hopefully we will be able to inspire you if you are planning on raising money for our charity

 It’s an oldie, but a goodie!
 Hosting a bake sale is the perfect way to get people involved and raise money for charity.
 If it’s a particular time of year, such as around Halloween, Christmas or Valentine’s Day, you could ask everyone taking part to make their cakes and sweet treats themed, just to make it that little bit extra special!
 Ask everyone to make homemade cakes and then club together to sell them for charity.
 (We think cupcakes are the best bet, because you can make them in bulk and sell them for 50p or £1 each!)